docs

 This zero-downtime deploy sequence applies to web services and private services, ensuring your applications remain accessible to users at all times.

-Implement proper health check endpoints in your application to ensure deployra can verify your service is ready before routing traffic to new instances.
+• Health checks.
+Implement proper health check endpoints in your application to ensure Deployra can verify your service is ready before routing traffic to new instances.

 How long do deployments typically take?